Negative Training Explained Simply

 What Is Negative Training?

 Negative Training (NT), also known as eccentric training, is a technique that involves extending your time under tension during the lengthening phase of a movement.
-For example, the downward phase of a bicep curl.

 The Power Of Negative Training